TheOdinProject/curriculum/new_course/1_programming_fundementals/problem_solving.md

 It's important to remember that you might not know all the steps that you might need up front so your algorithm may be incomplete, this is fine.
 Getting started with and solving one of the sub problems you have identified in the planning stage, often reveals the next sub problem you can work on.
 Or if you already know the next sub problem is it’s often simpler with the first sub problem solved.

-Many beginners try to solve the big problem in one go and. **Don’t do this**.
+Many beginners try to solve the big problem in one go. **Don’t do this**.
 If the problem is sufficiently complex enough you’ll get yourself tied in knots and make life a lot harder for yourself.
 Decomposing problems into smaller easier to solve sub problems is a much better approach as decomposition is the main way of dealing with complexity and making problems easier and more approachable to solve and understand.

 In short, break the big problem down and solve each of the smaller problems until you've solved the big problem.